o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-rm-versioning.md

 In the case of a major version change, Lumberyard tools \(including `lmbr_aws`\) can refuse to work with any stack that has not yet been updated\.
 However, for minor version changes, the tools should continue to work with deployment and resource group stacks that have not yet been updated\.

-To update the deployment stack \(and all of its resource group stacks\), you can use the `lmbr_aws` [deployment update](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-deployment-upload) command\.
-To update the deployment access stack, you can use the [deployment update\-access](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-deployment-update-access) command\.
+To update the deployment stack \(and all of its resource group stacks\), you can use the `lmbr_aws` [deployment update](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-deployment-upload) command\.
+To update the deployment access stack, you can use the [deployment update\-access](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-deployment-update-access) command\.

-## Resource Manager Merged into the Cloud Gem Framework Gem<a name="cloud-canvas-cgf-rm-versioning-resource-manager-cgf-gem-merge"></a>
+## Resource Manager Merged into the Cloud Gem Framework Gem {#cloud-canvas-cgf-rm-versioning-resource-manager-cgf-gem-merge}

 In Lumberyard 1\.10, resource manager functionality has been taken over by the Cloud Gem Framework Gem\.
 Accordingly, and to allow resource manager to be versioned, the contents of the `\dev\tools\lmbr_aws\` directory have moved to the `dev\Gems\CloudGemFramework\v<N>\ResourceManager\` directory, with the following exceptions:
 + The `\dev\tools\lmbr_aws\` directory still contains the `cli.py` and `gui.py` modules\.
 These modules are loaded by the `lmbr_aws.cmd` file and the resource manager user interface in Lumberyard Editor\.
 These modules discover which project is current by looking in the `\dev\bootstrap.cfg` file\.
 They then look in the project's `\dev\project_name\gems.json` file to get the `Version` value for `CloudGemFramework`\.
 The modules then forward the request to the corresponding `cli.py` or `gui.py` module for the specified version of the framework\.
 If no version of the framework is enabled, a warning message that the gem must be enabled is displayed\.
 + The `dev\Tools\lmbr_aws\test\` directory still contains the `RunAllTests.cmd`, `cleanup.cmd`, and Python module files that support them\.
 The `RunAllTests.cmd` file has been updated to run tests from the `CloudGemFramework\v<N>\` directory\.
 As new releases occur, the file will be updated to include all versions of the framework\.

-## Global Project Code Directories and Project Templates<a name="cloud-canvas-cgf-rm-versioning-project-code-directories-project-templates"></a>
+## Global Project Code Directories and Project Templates {#cloud-canvas-cgf-rm-versioning-project-code-directories-project-templates}

 In Cloud Gem Framework 1\.0\.0 \(Lumberyard version 1\.10\), the project code directories and project templates have also changed to support versioning\.

-### Project Code Directories<a name="cloud-canvas-cgf-rm-versioning-project-code-directories"></a>
+### Project Code Directories {#cloud-canvas-cgf-rm-versioning-project-code-directories}

 The `\<project>\AWS\project-code` directory formerly contained code for the following Lambda functions:
 + `ProjectPlayerAccessTokenExchangeHandler`